MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 1. Null checks and retrieves the source and target projects to confirm the existence of both projects in the organization.
 2. The system validates that the target project is valid for copying by verifying the following conditions:

-    - There is no previous activity on the project (including selection of the **Tasks** tab), and the project is newly created.
+    - There isn't previous activity on the project (including selection of the **Tasks** tab), and the project is newly created.
-    - There is no previous copy, no import has been requested on this project, and the project doesn't have a **Failed** status.
+    - There isn't previous copy, no import has been requested on this project, and the project doesn't have a **Failed** status.

 3. The operation isn't called by using HTTP.